How to Set Up a College Fund

 There are two kinds of 529 Plans: prepaid tuition plans and education savings plans.

 Education savings plans are investment accounts that can be used to save for the beneficiary’s qualified education expenses.
 The funds can be used to pay for higher education or private elementary or high schools.
-Money is taxed when it is contributed to the account, but it can then grow tax-free.
+A 529 plan allows your savings to grow tax-free, and some states even offer a tax deduction on your contributions.

 Generous family and friends can also contribute to a child’s college savings plan.
 They may choose to make deposits to an existing 529 account or set up one themselves, naming a beneficiary of their choosing.